MetLife + Upwise: Demystifying & transforming spending habits

 Improving an existing experience

-Upwise was designed to empower users with greater confidence in their long-term financial and saving habits.
-The product also encouraged the development of healthy money behaviors through features like gamification and habit-building techniques.
+Upwise was designed to help users build confidence in their long-term financial habits and savings goals.
+It also encouraged healthier money behaviors through features like gamification and habit-forming techniques.

-While our team collaborated across the full Upwise experience, we divided focus areas to deepen ownership.
-I led the work on the Savings journey, Money for Couples, and helped lead the overall strategic direction.
+While our team collaborated across the entire Upwise experience, we divided focus areas to foster deeper ownership and expertise.
+I led the design efforts for the Savings journey and Money for Couples, and contributed to shaping the platform’s overall strategic direction.

 Identifying key areas for improvment